ortod0x/Three/README.md

 # Three
-A quick example of how one can "synchronize" a 3d scene across multiple windows using three.js and localStorage
+A simple example showing how to setup a 3d scene across windows on the same origin using three.js and localStorage.